Enriques surfaces with normal K3-like coverings

-\begin{theorem} \mylabel{good mutations exist} Suppose that the rational elliptic surface $J\ra\PP^1$ contains no fiber of Lang type 10C.
+\begin{theorem} \mylabel{good mutations exist} Suppose that the rational elliptic surface $J\ra\PP^1$ has a configuration of Kodaira symbols different from the ones in \eqref{bad kodaira symbols}.
 Then there exists a good mutation $X'\leftarrow S\rightarrow X$, and the resulting $X$ is a K3-like covering. \end{theorem}

 \proof The second statement follows from Theorem \ref{mutations K3-like coverings}.
 The strategy for the first statement is to use Lang's classification for $J\ra\PP^1$ together with the Oguiso--Shioda list for the Mordell--Weil lattice $\MW(J/\PP^1)$, in order to guess some vertical negative-definite curve $E\subset S$ that yields a mutation, as well as to produce suitable sections $P,P',Q,\ldots\subset J$ that allow to construct a curve of canonical type $F\subset S$ for which Proposition \ref{good mutations} applies.
 Throughout, $O\subset J$ denotes the zero-section.
 Recall from Proposition \ref{disjoint section} that in any case there is a section disjoint from the zero-section $O$.
-To simplify notation, we now write $a,b\in\PP^1$ for closed points, and $J_a,X'_a, S_a$ for the fibers for the fibrations $S\ra\PP^1$, $X'\ra\PP^1$ and $J\ra\PP^1$.
+To simplify notation, we now write $a,b\in\PP^1$ for closed points, and $S_a,S_b,X'_a,X'_b$ and $J_a,J_b$ for the fibers of the fibrations $S\ra\PP^1$, $X'\ra\PP^1$ and $J\ra\PP^1$.
 We have to examine five cases:

 \newcounter{CasesForJ}